Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 ...
 (TYPE:'cm:folder' OR TYPE:'cm:content') ...
 ```

+It is possible to set the size of the page to display items.
+The default size is 5.
+If all items fit a single page, then a "Clear all" action button is displayed at the bottom of the widget.

+In case there are more than one page three icon buttons will be displayed to allow:

+- clear all values
+- show more items (if applicable)
+- show less items (if applicable)

 ### Date Range Widget

 Provides ability to select a range between two Dates based on the particular `field`.